ggbruzzi/Python-POO/README.md

-# exerc-cios-Guanabara
-# Exercícios do Curso em Vídeo.
+# Um pouco do Python orientado a objetos .